 It's important to understand who can compete in the Breeders' Stakes.
 The race is restricted to three-year-old runners who were born in Canada.
 It is open to colts, fillies and geldings, but no horse foaled (born) outside of Canada is eligible.

 There are no formal qualifying races, but owners must submit entry fees in order to become eligible for the race.
 For this reason, Breeders' Stakes betting odds can feature a range of different prospects from the better-established runners to the true longshots.

-A heavy favorite in the Breeders' Cup Stakes might be sent to post at "odds-on" which is any price lower than 1/1/ A horse that is 4/5, for example would return four addtional dollars for every five bet.
-Breeders' Stakes odds can change drastically on race day all the way up to the opening of the gates.
+A heavy favourite in the Breeders' Cup Stakes might be sent to post at "odds-on" which is any price lower than 1/1/ A horse that is 4/5, for example, would return four additional dollars for every five bet.
+Breeders' Stakes odds can change drastically on race day up to the opening of the gates.

 Depending on the online racebook used, a player can bet the Breeders' Cup in a myriad of ways.
 Conventional bets such as win, place and show are accepted, as are a full menu of exotic wagers such as the exacta, trifecta, pick 3, pick 4, etc.

 Because the Breeders' Stakes is the only grass race of the Canadian Triple Crown series, it's important for beginning handicappers to remember that a horse that ran well over the synthetic in the Queen's Plate, or the dirt in the Prince of Wales, may not handle the turf.